 - 1. IN COMPLIANCE.
-EUENCLOSEDFLARE is operated at all times when collected LFG is routed to - 2.
+EUENCLOSEDFLARE is operated at all times when collected LFG is routed to it. - 2.
 IN COMPLIANCE.
 All collected landfill gas is vented to a control system designed and operated in accordance with 40 CFR 60.752(b)(2)(iii).
 If the gas collection or control system is inoperable, the gas mover system is shut down and all valves in the collection and control system contributing to venting of the gas to atmosphere is shut down within one hour.
 Records are maintained in the event this occurs.
-During the compliance period, the facility reported several occurrences when all controls were off for more than one hour; these occurrences were reported in the semi-annual certification reports, as required per 40 CFR 60.757(f)(3).
-During these events, the gas mover system was shut down until the control system was back in operation.
+During the compliance period, the facility reported three occurrences when all controls were off for more than one hour, with the longest event lasting for 3 hours, 4 minutes.
+These occurrences were reported in the semi-annual certification reports, as required per 40 CFR 60.757(f)(3).
+During each of these events, the gas mover system was shut down until the control system was back in operation.
 The facility does not have a bypass of the control system, so no landfill gas from the collection system was discharged to atmosphere.
-The facility did not report any occurrences when the gas collection or control system was inoperable for more than five days; this reporting is required per 40 CFR 60.757(f)(4).
+The facility did not report any occurrences when the gas collection or control system was inoperable for more than five days; this reporting is required per 40 CFR 60.757 (f)(4).
 As such, this condition is determined to be in substantial compliance. - 3.
 IN COMPLIANCE.
 Facility routes all gas not treated to EUENCLOSEDFLARE or EUOPENFLARE.
 Facility operates EUENCLOSEDFLARE within the parameter ranges established during the initial performance testing performed on May 22, 2001, which demonstrated that NMOC emissions from the flare were 0.08 ppm, below the limit of 20 ppm.
-Compliance with EUENCLOSEDFLARE VI.1 also demonstrates compliance with the control efficiency of EUENCLOSEDFLARE.
+Compliance with EUENCLOSEDFLARE SC VI.1 also demonstrates compliance with the control efficiency of EUENCLOSEDFLARE.